 The U.S. Justice Department also announced a second inquiry to examine accusations that the Police Department as a whole practiced racial profiling and heavy-handed tactics.

 The shooting ignited angry protests and instances of looting on the streets of Ferguson.
 Community leaders criticized what they said was an excessive show of force by police to the demonstrations.

 Local officials have failed to soothe public outrage.

-Last week, even after apologizing for his department's actions following the shooting, Ferguson Police Chief Thomas Jackson, insisted that he's not stepping down.
+Last week, even after apologizing for his department's actions after the shooting, Ferguson Police Chief Thomas Jackson insisted that he's not stepping down.

 "This is mine," he told CNN.
 "I'm taking ownership of it."

-Jackson acknowledged that he's heard calls for his ouster but that doesn't mean he'll answer them.
+Jackson said he's heard the calls for his ouster, but that doesn't mean he'll answer them.

 An apology, with continued unrest